aimeerivers/clock/README.md

 See the clock in action at [sermoa.github.io/clock](https://sermoa.github.io/clock/)

 This clock changes colours based on the current date and time.
 For no reason other than to look pretty!
-With every second that ticks by, the clock produces a unique wall of colour that will not be repeated again for a century.
+With every second that ticks by, the clock produces a unique wall of colour.

 ![An example of the clock](images/example-clock.png)